mitotic/slidoc/README.md

 Lecture files may be converted to
 [Jupyter notebooks](https://jupyter-notebook-beginner-guide.readthedocs.org/en/latest/)
 by specifying the `--notebook` option to `slidoc.py`.
-By default, concept lists are stripped during this conversion process.
+By default, tag lists are stripped during this conversion process.

 Alternatively, to simply convert to notebooks, use the `md2nb.py` command: